List of unproduced DC Comics projects: Justice League Dark, Constantine and Madame X DCEU projects

 By November 2012, Guillermo del Toro signed a deal to write and direct a Justice League Dark film centered around DC Comics' supernatural characters, including John Constantine and Madame Xanadu.
 He was attached to the project until his exit in June 2015.
 Doug Liman was later attached to the project, but also later left due to scheduling conflicts.
 By 2020, the project was redeveloped as a series for HBO Max, with J. J. Abrams attached as an executive producer.
 Justice League Dark was intended to premiere after the individual team members were introduced in their own series, with the studios involved inspired to a similar approach as Marvel Television's Netflix series individually premiering before crossing over in The Defenders (2017).
 By 2023, the series was no longer moving forward.

 In 2021, two series focusing on John Constantine and Madame Xanadu entered development at HBO Max.
 For Constantine, the series was to feature a younger version of the character in contemporary London and was planned to be horror-oriented.
 Guy Bolton was hired to write the pilot, while J. J. Abrams was attached as an executive producer.
 They were looking to the non-white actors for the lead role.
 For Madame X, Angela Robinson was attached to write and executive produce the series along with J. J. Abrams.
 Both shows were planned to tie in with Justice League Dark.
-The following year, both shows were no longer moving forward at HBO Max in favor of developing of a sequel to the film Constantine (2005), while the shows were shopped around to other streaming services.
+The following year, both shows were no longer moving forward at HBO Max in favor of developing a sequel to the film Constantine (2005), while the shows were shopped around to other streaming services.